polarmobile/coffeescript-style-guide/README.md

 (a, b, c, rest...) -> # Yes
 ```

-Use constants for better readability of the code:
+Use constants for improved readability:
 ```coffeescript
 # Yes
 KM_IN_METER = 1000